How I Use Claude Projects to Create This Newsletter (And How You Can Too!)

 Set Up Your Content Creation System in 3 Simple Steps

-Let me show you exactly how to set up your own content creation system, using Deep Writing as an example.
+Let me show you exactly how to set up your own content ideation system, using Deep Writing as an example.

 Step 1: Create a New Project

-Click on Projects on the sidebar and select “Create Project” button in your Claude workspace.
+Click on Projects on the sidebar and select “New Project” button in your Claude workspace.

 Give your project a clear, descriptive name and add a brief description to remind yourself what this project is for.